Case Study: Mixed-use development, Royal Borough of Kensington & Chelsea

 Result

 Following the circulation of our information letter to local residents, we gave a two-week consultation period to allow for feedback before submitting a planning application.
-The scheme was consented under delegated powers in October 2019.
+The scheme was consented under delegated powers.

 Case Studies